Eric904P/TextTools/README.md

 # TextTools

 This program is for use with LeagueScraper.
-It takes scraped user:user lists from LeagueScraper and combines them into a combo list using this format: user:user1 user:user12 user:user123
+It takes scraped user:user lists from LeagueScraper and combines them into a combo list using this format - user:user1 user:user12 user:user123